• What retail shrinkage is

 “Retailers are prioritizing new resources to safeguard their customers, employees and operations, with 44.5% indicating loss prevention as an area of investment.”
 Security Magazine report.

-Many causes of shrink can be combated with a powerful mix of process reviews, staff training and digital transformation technologies.
-But with so many solutions on the market, particularly software, apps and cloud-based technologies that all claim to deliver the same benefits, what should you be looking for?
+A powerful mix of process reviews, staff training, and digital transformation technologies can combat many shrinkage causes and implement proper loss prevention measures.
+But with so many solutions on the market, particularly software, apps, and cloud-based technologies that all claim to deliver the same benefits, what should you be looking for?

 A good tech partner will offer: